Rishikpamuru/Lumio/README.md

 ## AI Key
 Put AI key in `server/.env` as `AI_API_KEY=...`.
 The file `src/services/aiKey.ts` exposes a helper `getAIKey()` for any AI feature modules.

-## Next Steps / Ideas
-- Demo environment uses simplified authentication
-- Database resets may be needed during development
-- AI features require stable internet connection

-## 📞 Support

-For support, issues, or questions:
-- Open an issue on GitHub
-- Contact the development team
-- Check the documentation for troubleshooting

----

 **Made with ❤️ for education**